cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 The included driver and configuration software provides individual profile settings for different aircraft and is compatible with Windows and macOS.

 New arounf 260.- CHF (got it for 160.- used but like new in the box)

+iPad/Android device mount for the honeycomb
+* https://www.thingiverse.com/thing:4554130 for iPad Air or any 11 inches tablet
+* https://makerworld.com/en/models/33439 for any iPad/tablet

 ### Honeycomb Bravo:
 The thrust lever quadrant allows configurations from the single-engine small aircraft to the four-engine airliner.